 The links below will provide you with the necessary information on the program specific admission requirements and other information regarding our program.

 Please print the final page of the HSWP Admission Info Session Survey below and submit with your validation form.

 You must take this survey quiz and print the results if you attend the online video.

 Transferring to a Four-Year College or University

-Graduates of the COA Associate Degree Nursing program are encouraged to further their education and professional development by pursuing a Bachelor of Science in Nursing (BSN).
-The college has developed a RN to BSN STEP Center to assist registered nurses in completing the pre-requisites courses needed for admissions to a RN to BSN program.
+Graduates of the ADN program are encouraged to further their education and professional development by pursuing a Bachelor of Science in Nursing (BSN).
+COA has developed an RN to BSN Strategic Transition in Education Progression Center (STEP) to assist registered nurses in completing the prerequisite courses needed for admissions to an RN to BSN program.

 Associate Degree Nursing and Bachelor of Science Biblical Studies Articulation Agreement

-College of The Albemarle has an articulation agreement with Mid Atlantic Christian University (MACU) so that students may receive training in both Nursing and Biblical Studies.
-In a four-year program, students can earn an Associate Degree in Nursing from COA and a Bachelor of Science degree in Biblical Studies from MACU.
-For more information please call (252) 335-0821 x 2304.
+COA has an articulation agreement with Mid-Atlantic Christian University (MACU), allowing students to receive training in both nursing and biblical studies.
+In a four-year program, you can earn an ADN from COA and a Bachelor of Science in Biblical Studies from MACU.
+For more information, please call 252-335-0821 ext.
+2304.

 Regionally Increasing Baccalaureate Nurses (RIBN)

 RIBN offers an affordable pathway to a four-year BSN degree, with concurrent enrollment between COA and East Carolina University.